cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

     Note that `counterpartyClientId` is only needed to allow the consumer CCV module to initiate the connection opening handshake.
     If `connId != ""`, then `counterpartyClientId` is ignored.
   - `initialValSet` is the first validator set that will start validating on this consumer chain.
-  - `distributionChannelId` is the ID of a token transfer channel (as defined in [ICS 20](../../app/ics-020-fungible-token-transfer)) used for the Reward Distribution sub-protocol.
+  - `transferChannelId` is the ID of a token transfer channel (as defined in [ICS 20](../../app/ics-020-fungible-token-transfer)) used for the Reward Distribution sub-protocol.
-    If `distributionChannelId == ""`, a new token transfer channel is created on top of the same connection as the CCV channel.
+    If `transferChannelId == ""`, a new token transfer channel is created on top of the same connection as the CCV channel.

 The provider CCV module handles governance proposals to add new consumer chains and to remove existing consumer chains.
 While the structure of governance proposals is specific to every ABCI application (for an example, see the `Proposal` interface in the [Governance module documentation](https://docs.cosmos.network/v0.45/modules/gov/) of Cosmos SDK),